NikhilDIL/CourseProject/README.md

 What we implemented can be used to find the causal relationships between text data and non-text data, between media coverage and public opinion.
 Thus, the code can potentially be modified in order to identify target paragraphs for topics not relating to the 2000 U.S. Presidential Election and can be used for things such as measuring the public's response to climate change, corona virus, as well as other issues.

-## 2. Documentation of how the software is implemented with sufficient detail so that others can have a basic understanding of your code for future extension or any further improvement.
+## 2. Documentation of how the software is implemented with sufficient detail so that others can have a basic understanding of your code for future extension or any further improvement

 - For the Time Series Prices data, we converted the data that we found online on this site into a CSV file which we read using pandas.